The Zombie Cocktail

 Subscription Form

-2 comments on “The Zombie Cocktail”
+2 comments on “The Zombie Cocktail Recipe”

 1. Grenadine is made pomegranate (the French word for pomegranate is Grenadine) not cranberry.
 You can make your own with 2 cups sugar and 1 cup pomegranate juice